Limp Bizkit's Wes Borland denounces Marilyn Manson as "a bad guy who needs to face his demons"

 Limp Bizkit guitarist Wes Borland has hit out at Marilyn Manson, branding him a “bad guy” in the wake of new abuse allegations.

-Borland was a member of Manson’s live band for less than a year in 2008, and says he believes the accusations that were levelled against the musician by actor Evan Rachel Wood and four other women earlier this week.
+Borland was a member of Manson’s live band for less than a year in 2008, and has now said that he believes the accusations that were levelled against the musician by actor Evan Rachel Wood and four other women earlier this week.

 Speaking on the Twitch channel Space Zebra, Borland said: “He’s not a great guy and every single thing that people have said about him is fucking true… They are speaking the truth.”